wp-plugins/kiwi-logo-carousel/readme.txt

 5. Configure your carousels separately.
 Copy & paste the shortcode in any of your posts, your use the PHP function in your theme

 == Changelog ==

+= 1.6.2 ( 2014-09-04 ) =
+* Bugfixes and improvements
+* Fixed a Wordpress 3.4 compability issue.
+* Plugin is now using the jQuery library included in Wordpress
+* Serbian translations added.
+Translation created by Ogi Djuraskovic.

 = 1.6.1 ( 2014-04-22 ) =
 * Bugfix: URL attachment doesn't save